College Credit Plus

 Admission to the CC+ program does not guarantee admission to specific courses.
 Ohio University must take care to give registration priority to its degree-seeking students while attempting to provide you with reasonable choices in this program.
 Once you have officially registered for a course, however, you will not be displaced.
 Courses requiring overnight travel or accommodations are not available to CC+ participants.

-If a student has a disability and would like to request accommodations, they should contact the Student Accessibility Services office on the campus they wish to attend.
-To be eligible for an accommodation, students will need to complete an application for accommodation and will typically be required to submit documentation of their disability.
+If a student has a disability and would like to request accommodations, they should contact the Accessibility Services office on the campus they wish to attend.
+To be eligible for accommodation, students will need to complete an application for accommodation and will typically be required to submit documentation of their disability.
 If eligible, accommodations will be determined at an individual intake meeting with an Accessibility Coordinator.

-Admission to the CC+ does not guarantee your subsequent admission to Ohio University as a degree-seeking student.
-Under the CC+, you are admitted as a non-degree student.
+Admission to CC+ does not guarantee your subsequent admission to Ohio University as a degree-seeking student.
+Under CC+, you are admitted as a non-degree student.
 If you wish to attend Ohio University beyond high school graduation and/or earn an Ohio University degree, you must complete the freshman application, pay any required application processing fees, submit required credentials, and meet deadline dates.

 You will receive full credit toward Ohio University graduation for all courses taken while enrolled in the CC+.
 You cannot earn a degree, however, until you have been admitted as a degree-seeking student.
 Credit earned may be transferred to other post-secondary institutions at the discretion of those institutions.

 Since Ohio University is on the semester system, the university academic calendar may not correspond directly with the calendar of your local school district.
 As a result, starting and ending dates may not be the same as those of your school district.